Perfect storm: Lombardy's virus disaster is lesson for world

 “We have to let people know they can go back to life as it was, while safeguarding their health," he said.

-Even after Rome locked down all of Lombardy March 7, it allowed factories to stay open, sparking strikes from workers worried their health was being sacrificed to keep Italy’s industrial engine rolling.
+Even after the Rome-based national government locked down all of Lombardy March 7, it allowed factories to stay open, sparking strikes from workers worried their health was being sacrificed to keep Italy’s industrial engine rolling.

 “It was a huge error.
 They should have taken the example where the first cluster was found," said Giambattista Morali of the metalworkers’ union in the Bergamo town of Dalmine.
 “Keeping factories open didn’t help the situation; obviously it worsened it.”

-Eventually, all but essential production was shut down March 26.
-Confindustria’s national president, Carlo Bonomi, has been urging that industry be reopened, but in safe way.
+Eventually, all but essential production was shut down nationwide March 26.
+Confindustria’s national president, Carlo Bonomi, has been urging that industry be reopened, but in a safe way.

-“The paradigm has changed,” Bonomi said on RAI state television.
+“The paradigm has changed,” Bonomi told RAI state television.
 “We can’t make Italians secure if we don’t reopen factories.
 But how do we make factories safe to secure Italians?”

 Lombardy probably will be last to fully open, with its 72,000 confirmed cases, 70% of Italy's total, and estimates that the real number could be 10 times that.